hypothesis/h/docs/hacking/install.rst

    .. code-block:: bash

-      sudo docker run -d --name postgres -p 5432:5432 postgres sudo docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 nickstenning/elasticsearch-icu sudo docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 --hostname rabbit rabbitmq:3-management sudo docker run -d --name redis -p 6379:6379 redis
+      docker run -d --name postgres -p 5432:5432 postgres docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 nickstenning/elasticsearch-icu docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 --hostname rabbit rabbitmq:3-management docker run -d --name redis -p 6379:6379 redis

    You'll now have four Docker containers named ``postgres``, ``elasticsearch``, ``rabbitmq`` and ``redis`` running and exposing their various services on the ports defined above.
-You should be able to see them by running ``sudo docker ps``.
+You should be able to see them by running ``docker ps``.
    You should also be able to visit your Elasticsearch service by opening http://127.0.0.1:9200/ in a browser, and connect to your PostgreSQL by running ``psql postgresql://postgres@localhost/postgres`` (if you have psql installed).